 Northern Ireland - public consultation requirements

-Legislation in Northern Ireland also requires pre-application engagement for major planning application in the The Planning (Development Management) Regulations (Northern Ireland) 2015 act.
-Developers need to hold least one public event in the locality and are encouraged to use online / innovative consultation means
+Legislation in Northern Ireland also requires pre-application community consultation (referred to as PACC) for major planning application in the The Planning (Development Management) Regulations (Northern Ireland) 2015 act.
+As of December 2023, developers need to hold least one public event in the locality and are encouraged to use online / innovative consultation means.

 Local authorities' additional public consultation requirements

-In most cases, developers should speak to the development control officer at the local authority for advice on the ideal format and levels of pre-planning engagement and any relevant prior local knowledge.
+In most cases, developers should consult the development control officer at the local authority for advice on the ideal format and levels of pre-planning engagement, as well as any relevant local knowledge.

 A great example of clearer guidance on good practice was produced by Westminster City Council.
 Pre-application community engagement

-Local authorities and public members increasingly expect engagement methods from developers that go beyond an in-person public exhibition.
-For most complex developments, innovative engagement methods are expected: For example, Lancaster City Council’s Statement for Community Involvement suggests co-design workshops, including model-making with key stakeholders to shape the planning application for regeneration projects.
+Local authorities and community members increasingly expect developers to employ engagement methods that extend beyond traditional in-person public exhibitions.
+For complex developments, innovative approaches are anticipated.
+For example, Lancaster City Council’s Statement for Community Involvement recommends co-design workshops, which include model-making with key stakeholders to shape the planning applications for regeneration projects.

 Developers are also encouraged to draw on novel digital methods of engaging.
 Especially for informal engagement, online engagement tools and platforms provide a quick and low-cost means to gather feedback on proposals.
 For example, the PlaceChangers interactive consultation tool enables any planner to generate robust consultations using interactive proposal maps in a few clicks.